-Dr. Jason Cons is an Assistant Professor of Anthropology at UT Austin.
-He works on borders in South Asia, on climate change, and on agrarian change and rural development.
+Dr. Jason Cons is an Assistant Professor of Anthropology at UT-Austin.
+He works on borders in South Asia (with a focus on Bangladesh), climate and agrarian change, and rural development.
 Read more.

-Dr. Joshua Eisenman (马佳士) is assistant professor at the University of Texas at Austin's Lyndon Baines Johnson School of Public Affairs and senior fellow for China studies at the American Foreign Policy Council in Washington, DC.
+Dr. Joshua Eisenman (马佳士) is an Assistant Professor at UT-Austin's LBJ School of Public Affairs and a senior fellow for China studies at the American Foreign Policy Council in Washington, D.C.
 Read more.

 Dr. Michael (Mike) Findley is Associate Professor of Government and Co-Director of IPD.
 His research addresses civil wars, terrorism, international relations and development and he publishes widely in all of these areas.
 Read more.

-Raj Patel is a Research Professor in the Lyndon B Johnson School of Public Affairs at the University of Texas.
+Raj Patel is a Research Professor at UT-Austin’s LBJ School of Public Affairs.
 He studies the global food system and alternatives to it.
 Dr. Patel is a frequent TED talk presenter and an award-winning author.
 Read more.